mvrozanti/dotty/README.md

                             run --clear and move config folder to another location (thank hoberto)
 ### To be implemented:
- Implement dryrun command.

- Check if any file listed in config are missing and warn user before trying to operate on them.
+ Check if any file listed in config are missing and warn user before trying to operate on them

- Implement mutually exclusive arguments.
+ Mutually exclusive arguments

 ### Sample configuration: